Bernard Stuart1

 Joseph Pease, 1st Baron Gainford, 1928 2

-He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).3 He held the office of Mayor of Darlington between 1889 and 1890.3 He held the office of Member of Parliament (M.P.) for Tyneside between 1892 and 1900.3 He held the office of Justice of the Peace (J.P.) for County Durham.3 He held the office of Justice of the Peace (J.P.) for the North Riding, Yorkshire.3 He held the office of Deputy Lieutenant (D.L.) of County Durham.3 He held the office of Member of Parliament (M.P.) for North Essex between 1901 and 1910.3 He held the office of Junior Lord of Treasury between 1905 and 1908.3 He was invested as a Privy Counsellor (P.C.) in 1908.3 He held the office of Parliamentary Secretary of the Treasury between 1908 and 1910.3 He held the office of Chancellor of the Duchy of Lancaster between 1910 and 1911.3 He held the office of Member of Parliament (M.P.) for Rotherham between 1910 and 1916.3 He held the office of President of the Board of Education between 1911 and 1916.3 He held the office of Postmaster-General in 1916.3 He was created 1st Baron Gainford, of Headlam in the County of Durham [U.K.] on 3 January 1917.3 He was chairman of the BBC between 1922 and 1926.3
+He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)3 He held the office of Mayor of Darlington between 1889 and 1890.3 He held the office of Member of Parliament (M.P.) for Tyneside between 1892 and 1900.3 He held the office of Justice of the Peace (J.P.) for County Durham.3 He held the office of Justice of the Peace (J.P.) for the North Riding, Yorkshire.3 He held the office of Deputy Lieutenant (D.L.) of County Durham.3 He held the office of Member of Parliament (M.P.) for North Essex between 1901 and 1910.3 He held the office of Junior Lord of Treasury between 1905 and 1908.3 He was appointed Privy Counsellor (P.C.) in 1908.3 He held the office of Parliamentary Secretary of the Treasury between 1908 and 1910.3 He held the office of Chancellor of the Duchy of Lancaster between 1910 and 1911.3 He held the office of Member of Parliament (M.P.) for Rotherham between 1910 and 1916.3 He held the office of President of the Board of Education between 1911 and 1916.3 He held the office of Postmaster-General in 1916.3 He was created 1st Baron Gainford, of Headlam in the County of Durham [U.K.] on 3 January 1917.3 He was chairman of the BBC between 1922 and 1926.3

 Children of Joseph Albert Pease, 1st Baron Gainford and Ethel Havelock-Allan